mccsssk2/09.CoronaryVasculature-FIP2018/README.md

 # Dependencies.

-This serial code requires GNU C.
+This serial code requires GNU C. Some modest use of PetSc functions may be present due to legacy.

 # Install.